 In conclusion, putting forth a petition signed by Nobel Prize awardees is very welcome; however, politicians represent interests, so it should be the public who turn to them with a petition and have them co-sign it.
 In order for the public to be appreciative of science it has to be aware first, which can only be achieved if laymen are engaged in a two-way conversation by scientists.
 If the lack of awareness and the poor appreciation of science by the public are not confronted vigorously, no petition will ever suffice.

 A first version of this post came out on October 24, 2012 at my former blog under the title “Sequetration cuts in Europe?”.
 Back then sequestration cuts in the US were just a threat, though a very serious one, that could still be avoided.
-As Europe was going to follow the route of cuts the parallel I drew in the title of the previous version was immediate.
+As Europe was going to follow the route of cuts the parallel I thought the title of the previous version could be extended.